-Whether you’re new to the world of digital art or are a drawing tablet pro, you’re bound to learn a thing or two from this all-encompassing guide for digital illustration, brought to you by two professional illustrators at Wix:
+Whether you’re a digital art novice or a drawing tablet pro, you’re bound to learn a thing or two from this all-encompassing guide for digital illustration, brought to you by two professional illustrators at Wix:

 Some pro tips:

-– Practice makes perfect: The Pen Tool requires some getting used to until you can fully master it.
-If the Pen Tool is new for you, take time to practice by tracing a photograph and strive to do this as accurately as you can.
+Practice makes perfect: The Pen Tool requires some getting used to until you can fully master it.
+If this tool is new for you, take time to practice by tracing a photograph as accurately as you can.

-– Space your anchors wisely: Create your shapes and paths with as few anchors as possible.
-While using many anchors makes drawing easier, keep in mind that the more anchors you use, the bumpier the edges will be.
+Space out your anchors: Create your shapes and paths with as few anchors as possible.
+While using many anchors does make drawing easier, keep in mind that the more anchors you use, the bumpier the edges will be.

 Some useful technicalities:

-– In order to control the handles only (and not anchors), select the white mouse cursor (Direct Selection Tool, or A in your keyboard) and drag the handles while pressing down Alt.
+In order to control the handles only (and not anchors), select the white mouse cursor (Direct Selection Tool, or A in your keyboard) and drag the handles while pressing down the Alt key.

 Some pro tips:

-– Shapes are all around you: Everything can be broken down into basic geometry.
-To get your head around this concept, find a picture of your favorite animal and break it apart into its basic shapes, by placing shape outlines on top of the picture.
+Shapes are all around you: Everything can be broken down into basic geometry.
+This quick exercise can help you get acquainted with the concept:: Find a picture of your favorite animal and break it apart into its basic shapes, by placing shape outlines on top of the picture.
 This is also a useful method for flexing your artistic muscle and overcoming creative block.
 Decide how you want to approach this: are the eyes just tiny circles, or are they ellipses with round pupils and a white flare of light?

-– Harmonize your art: When your image is simplified down to its bare geometrical necessities, visual harmony becomes even more crucial, so make sure your shapes are aligned with one another before merging them.
+Harmonize your art: When your image is simplified down to its bare geometrical necessities, visual harmony becomes even more crucial.
+For this reason, ensure that your shapes are perfectly aligned before merging them.
 Another tip for maintaining a sense of consistency is to pick a few shapes and have them repeat throughout your illustration.

-– Think outside the box, circle, and triangle: Make your visuals interesting by rearranging the basic shapes we all know into new, unique and surprising ones.
+Create surprising shape combos: Make your visuals interesting by rearranging the basic shapes we all know into new and surprising ones.

 Some pro tips: